 - Facultative Bacteria

-Along with bacteria, sewage also contains viruses, helminths, parasites etc.
+Along with bacteria, it also contains viruses, helminths, parasites etc.

 Conclusion